Skip to main content

 Optional: To automatically step up from Windows Pro to Windows Enterprise, enable Windows Subscription Activation.
 This part is separated from Silverback, and you might need to contact your reseller, partner or with Microsoft to review this functionality.

 Devices must be added to Windows Autopilot to support most Windows Autopilot scenarios This is what we will later do in this guide and there are two ways to manually upload the collected hardware hash.
-Depending on your subscription, you are required to upload the hashes to the Windows Autopilot cloud services either via Intune, our Unified User Experience, or the Microsoft Store for Business and all of these scenarios are covered in this guide.
+Depending on your subscription, you are required to upload the hashes to the Windows Autopilot cloud services either via Intune or our Unified User Experience.
 To automate the process of generating and uploading the hardware hashes in the device purchasing process, please get in touch with your hardware vendor.
 For existing devices that are currently not added to Windows Autopilot you might be able to find a way to collect this information with your current client lifecycle management system or by performing an automatic execution of the PowerShell scripts with a target location for storing the *.csv files.
 We are planning to provide the feature set with Empirum as soon as possible.

-Profile configuration This we will do also together, and this can be executed either in Intune, our Unified User Experience or in the Microsoft Store for Business with some limitations for the Store for Business.
+Profile configuration This we will do also together, and this can be executed either in Intune or our Unified User Experience.

 Unsupported Features